 Located at the heart of the undergraduate campus, Lewis & Clark’s Watzek Library is an ideal setting for research, study and collaboration.
 Serving undergraduate and graduate students, Watzek provides rich collections of print and electronic resources and friendly librarians to help students with their research projects.

-The Student Health Service serves the students from the College of Arts and Sciences, the Law School, and the Graduate School.
-Our goal is to provide safe, quality health care for students in the Lewis and Clark community so that they may thrive academically and personally during their years at Lewis and Clark.
+Care is provided equally to all registered students regardless of age, race ethnicity, physical ability or attributes, religion, sexual orientation or gender identity.
+Health Service is open to all students from the College of Arts and Sciences, the Law School, and the Graduate School.
+Our goal is to provide safe, quality health care for students in the Lewis and Clark community.

 Our campus is well known for its beauty.
 Its woods, carefully tended gardens, and mix of historical and contemporary Northwest art and architecture make it a unique and distinctive location.
 It is also a fun and lively hub of activity for most of the year, with amenities and resources to fit your group’s needs whenever your event takes place.